Team Services | TFS 2017 | TFS 2015 | Previous versions

 The capacity tool tells you how much work your team can commit to.
 However, to compare capacity with actually planned work, you need to define and estimate tasks for each backlog item.

 Add as many tasks as needed to capture the work required to complete each item.
 Tasks can represent different work to be performed - such as design, code, test, content, signoff.
 Usually, each team member adds their own tasks and sets estimates for the work.
 However, a development lead could define the initial tasks for a requirement.

 Creating tasks from the sprint backlog automatically links the task to its parent backlog item.

 Name the task and enter an estimate for Remaining Work.
 Also, if you know who'll perform the work, go ahead and assign the task to that team member.

-Feature availability: From Team Services, you'll have access to the new work item tracking experience.
+Feature availability: From the web portal for Team Services and TFS 2017, you'll have access to the new work item tracking experience.
 You can add a custom field, change the form layout, and access new form features when you make the switch.

 At the planning stage, Remaining Work corresponds to an estimate of how long it will take to complete the task.

 A good rule of thumb is to size tasks to take no more than a day to complete.
 If a task is too large, the team should break it down.
 In some cases, you may not be able to estimate some tasks effectively until other tasks have been completed.
 Create the task now, but estimate it when you have enough information.

 During the sprint, team members update remaining work to continually reflect the time required to complete the task.
 This value can actually increase after work begins.
 For example, after working 4 hours on a task that was estimated to take 8 hours, the team member realizes he needs 16 hours over what he estimated.
 He would update the Remaining Work field with 20 (8-4+16).
 As you perform a task, you might find that more time is required.
 Always update the task with your best estimate of remaining work.
 That way, you help accurately reflect the total amount of work remaining in the sprint.